 Starting with trivago, of course.

 “Having worked at trivago, we knew the value of marketing our hotel on trivago.
 It’s a no-brainer because setting up a profile is quick and easy (unlike some archaic sites).
-With basic profiles being free to create, and upgraded accounts being attractively priced and equipped with must-have marketing tools and data insights, it can be that just one extra booking a month more than justifies this presence for the little guys like us.”
+With basic profiles being free to create, it can be that just one extra booking a month more than justifies this presence for the little guys like us.”

 Build a beautiful and optimized-for-conversion hotel website